albertodonato/query-exporter/docs/configuration.rst

   defaults to ``true``.
 This should only be changed to ``false`` if specific queries require it.

+  **Note**: this option is deprecated and be removed in the next major release.
+Explicit transactions are now always used to run each query.

 ``labels``:
   an optional mapping of label names and values to tag metrics collected from each database.
   When labels are used, all databases must define the same set of labels.